-Take Face Close Ups Using a Zoom Lens
+3. Take Face Close-Ups Using a Zoom Lens

-For the best results, use a zoom (also known as telephoto) lens for portraits.
-This will allow you to take photos from a distance.
-And it’ll give your subject space to move around without feeling claustrophobic.
+Use a zoom lens for portraits for the best results.
+This allows you to take photos from a distance, giving your subject space to move around without feeling claustrophobic.

-Close up portrait photography doesn’t come with a set of rules.
+Close-up portrait photography doesn’t come with a set of rules.
 You can use any photography techniques you like.
-It’s important to note a few things about aperture and closeups to make the most of your photoshoot.
+But it’s important to note a few things about aperture to make the most of your photoshoot.

-If you use a large aperture, such as f/1.4, your camera will be able to focus on only so much.
+If you use a large aperture, such as f/1.4, your camera can focus on only so much.

-For those who want a very sharp close up portrait, a small aperture (such as f/8.0) is the answer.
+For those who want a very sharp close-up portrait, a small aperture (such as f/8) is the answer.

 There are different types of natural light you can work with.
 One of the most effective ones for this genre is sidelight.
 All you need is a window (or an open door) and soft light.
 Cloudy and sunny days are perfect for this.

-You model should sit next to the light source without facing it completely.
-The light should hit half of their face and then naturally fade out into the other.
+Your model should sit next to the light source without facing it completely.
+The light should hit half of their face and then naturally fade out on the other.

 This will create a beautiful transition.
 It’ll make your portraits look like more than a flat picture.

-Use Direct Light to Create Stunning Portrait Lighting Patterns
+6. Use Direct Light to Create Lighting Patterns

 Direct light and patterns work very well together.
-You might find that your close-ups look dull.
-You can make them look more interesting using custom shadows of your own making.
+But sometimes, you might find that your close-ups look dull.
+You can make them more interesting using custom shadows of your own making.

-For this idea, you can get as creative as you like.
+For this idea, get as creative as you like.
 All you need is bright sunlight and something to cover your model’s face with.